brianqian/eventspotter-react/README.md

 - Create a class for the song object ?
 - After user auth is set up, check if user has a refresh token saved (ie. has a previously synced Spotify account).
 If they do then login should link to refresh_token.
 - Set up server to conditionally render cached vs non-cached routes.

+## Authentication

+- User logs in to Spotify and receives an access token.
+This token is then saved via cookie/bearer token.
+- On first login a user ID is created, encrypted, and saved to localStorage via JWT and their refresh token is saved with their ID in the database.
+- User is always logged in while they have a userID JWT on the client side.
+- When the access token expires, the userID is used to look up the refresh token for that ID and a new access token is provided to the user.
+- On logout, the userID is removed from the client side.